dairyking98/RoboCam-Suite/README.md

   - If missing, install system dependencies (see above) and reinstall: `pip install -r requirements.txt`
   - Use the provided fix script: `chmod +x fix_dependencies.sh && ./fix_dependencies.sh`

+- **Problem**: `ModuleNotFoundError: No module named 'libcamera'` when running scripts
+- **Solution**:
+  - Install the system package: `sudo apt-get install -y python3-libcamera`
+  - This is a system-level package required by picamera2, not installable via pip
+  - The updated setup script now checks for and installs this automatically
+  - Or use the fix script: `chmod +x fix_dependencies.sh && ./fix_dependencies.sh`

 ### Serial Port Connection Issues

 - **Problem**: Cannot connect to 3D printer